 - breach of implied warranties (where the product does not comply with minimum expected standards)

-Speaking with a personal injury lawyer in Sacramento will help you understand the differences in these theories.
+Speaking with our personal injury lawyer based in Sacramento & Elk Grove will help you understand the differences in these theories.

 Product Liability Claims Involving Motor Vehicles